aimenobaid/CSC120-A8/reflection.md

 Follow the rubric closely and make sure every requirement is explicitly demonstrated.

 Test every class with realistic scenarios — especially method overriding — and don’t skip writing main() methods.

-Be very careful when chaining constructors.
-Define the full one first if you’re going to call it from a simpler one.

-When something behaves weirdly (like contains() or == not working), it’s probably because of how Java handles object identity vs. value equality.